sepehrsardooeinasab/Space-Invaders/README.md

 <img src="Images/LoadingScreen.png">

 ### Gameplay
-A player starts with 3 hearts, and must kill all invaders to win.
+A player starts with 3 hearts and must kill all invaders to win.
 If the player loses all of their hearts or the invaders reach to player's spaceship, the player will lose.

 Multiple obstacles are implemented.
-They block your bullets, but they will break, if they got shot 5 times.
+They block your bullets but they will break if they got shot 5 times.

 A UFO, which is faster than the invaders and flies above them, is implemented.
-It gives a huge amount of points if got defeated.
+Defeating it gives a huge amount of points.

 On the right side of the screen, you can see the number of remaining hearts, the time you spend and your current score.